dreamcatcher-tech/network/Inbox/2025-01-02 1436 difference of a git server vs remote repo.md

 - objects that have changed on disk, receive back a hash
 - commit (supply the commit object) - can only work if head is referenced as the first parent and all the referenced objects are present on disk
 - ping - check that the server is alive, pass back auth status - if key is invalid it would reject the call
-- createRepo ( name ) - create a new repo
+- createRepo ( name? ) - create a new repo with a random id and optional dns name mapping

 push up the objects we want to update.